bastienleonard/pysfml-cython/doc/sphinx/source/caveats.rst

 Caveats
 =======

-Currently, the binding doesn't work correctly when built straight from the Git repo.
+With older versions of Cython, the binding won't work correctly when built straight from the Git repo.
 See :ref:`building_with_cython` for more information.

 Windows programs sometimes crash just before exiting.
 Starting from pySFML 0.2.1, the default font has been removed, which should solve a